mpv-player/mpv/DOCS/man/osc.rst

 The following options configure what commands are run when the buttons are clicked. ``mbtn_mid`` commands are also triggered with ``shift+mbtn_left``.
+An option that ends with ``_down_command`` means that the command is continuously called while the mouse button is held down.

 ``menu_mbtn_left_command=script-binding select/menu; script-message-to osc osc-hide``